wix/stylable/site/docs/references/mixin-syntax.md

 ```

 #### CSS mixin with params
-CSS Mixins can accept parameters in the form of named variables.
+CSS mixins can accept parameters in the form of named variables.
 This allows you to override specific variables inside of a mixin before they are applied.
 Anywhere within the scope of the mixed in class, the named variable will be replaced by its overriden value.

 Example:
 ```css